Treasurys Pull Back Following Jobs Report

-U.S. government bond prices declined Friday after the latest jobs report showed a solid pace of hiring and gains in workers' earnings.
+U.S. government bonds pulled back Friday after a solid jobs report ended a stretch of lackluster economic data.

 Continue Reading Below